chip/popcap/README.md

     .title             =>  'Sample Title'
     .track             =>  '01'

 audio_file.reload! => Reload an instance of itself, useful when updating tags.
-This behavior is built in, but will need to be called manually in certain situations (such as moving a file on the file system, deleting a file, etc.)
+This behavior is built in, but will need to be called manually in certain situations; (such as moving a file on the file system, deleting a file, etc.)
 ```

 Update Tags
 -----------

 This will update the metadata tags for an audio file.
 It will also dynamically add any newly provided tags.
 It takes a hash of attributes.

 ```
 audio_file = PopCap::AudioFile.new('sample.flac')